delphidabbler/article-demos/README.md

 # Bugs

+> **Note:** Unless otherwise stated, the demos are designed for compilation with Delphi for Windows targets only.
+Please do not report bugs for other compilers or other OS targets.

+*Only report bugs in article **demo** projects here.
+If you've found an error in an article itself please report it on the [website's Issues page](https://github.com/delphidabbler/delphidabbler.github.io/issues) instead.*

 If you find a bug in any of the demos please report it on the [Issues page](https://github.com/delphidabbler/article-demos/issues).

-> **Note:** Unless stated, the demos are designed for compilation with Delphi for Windows targets only.
-Please do not report bugs for other compilers or other OS targets.

 Before creating a new issue please do the following: